Final Fantasy Crystal Chronicles: My Life as a King

-A WiiWare launch title in all regions, it was released on March 25, 2008 in Japan, May 12, 2008 in North America, and May 20, 2008 in Europe.
+A WiiWare launch title in all regions, it was released on March 25, 2008, in Japan, May 12 in North America, and May 20 in Europe.
 Reviews of the game were generally favorable, and it has been seen as one of the most innovative games released on the WiiWare service.
-A followup, Final Fantasy Crystal Chronicles: My Life as a Darklord, was announced at a Nintendo keynote speech at the Game Developers Conference 2009, and was a tower defense game that was also met with positive reviews.
+A follow-up, Final Fantasy Crystal Chronicles: My Life as a Darklord, was released in 2009, and is a tower defense game that was also met with positive reviews.